pierre-louis687/synthe-diy/README.md

 Release 1.0 04-10-2024

 Licence
-All the code, shematics and design are open-source, free of use.
+All the code, shematics and design are open-source and free of use.

 Ask questions to pierre-louispeyssard@orange.fr